chickymonkey/waveshare-lcd-1.46-touch/README.md

 Added external component spd2010_touch, which glues the official lcd_touch driver and lcd_touch_spd2010.

 ## Functions
-- Voice assistant
+- Voice assistant ( potentially to add items onto the shopping list, control media player)
-- LCD screen showing shoppint list active items
+- shoppint list active items
 - Showing home current energy (needs your own sensor)
 - Switch for a light, or any light
 - Touch screen function for lvgl.
+- Media page and main page switch by swipping left or right
+- Accellerator sensor (potentially can be used to switch pages or control volume ?)

 ## Shopping list
 My device works as a fridge magenet, so I put shopping list in the middle.